How to Change the Slug of a Post Type in WordPress

 If URL rewriting is enabled for a post type, WordPress by default uses as slug the identifier of the post type.
 On the other hand, best practices recommend that post-type identifiers should be prefixed to avoid conflicts.

 The result is that URLs generated for the post type look ugly and are not easy to remember.
-Consider a post type registered as 'ns_book_cpt':
+Consider a post type registered as 'ns_book_cpt'

 Solution

-Specify a new slug using the 'slug' member of the 'rewrite' attribute when the post type is registered in WordPress.
-For completeness and if it makes sense in your scenario, customize the 'query_var' attribute too.
+attribute when the post type is registered in WordPress.
+For completeness and if it makes sense in your scenario, customize the 'query_var'

 Example